Big Ass Spider!

-Big Ass Spider! is a 2013 science fiction comedy-action film directed by Mike Mendez.
+Big Ass Spider! is a 2013 science fiction action film directed and edited by Mike Mendez.
 The film tells the story of a bug exterminator, who, with the help of a hospital security guard and the military, battles a giant spider that goes on a rampage in Los Angeles.

 Plot

 Alex Mathis is a cash-strapped but good-natured exterminator working in Los Angeles.
-While helping an elderly woman with a rodent problem, he is bitten by a venomous spider and is treated at a hospital.
+While helping an elderly woman with a rodent problem, he is bitten by a brown recluse spider and is treated at a hospital.
 Meanwhile, a mortician is bitten by a rodent-sized spider that crawls out of a dead body which just arrived at the hospital.
 Learning of this, Alex offers to take care of the spider in exchange for clearing his hospital bill.
 José Ramos, a hospital security guard, offers to help Alex.
 Going to the morgue, Alex deduces the spider escaped into an air vent.
 He enters the vent and communicates with José via walkie-talkie.
-Meanwhile, a military task force led by Major Braxton Tanner and Lieutenant Karly Brant show up at the hospital to examine the dead body the spider burst out of.
+Meanwhile, a U.S. military task force led by Major Braxton Tanner and Lieutenant Karly Brant show up at the hospital to examine the dead body the spider burst out of.

 Meanwhile, the spider, growing exponentially, kills a paralyzed hospital patient.
 Back inside the vent, Alex stumbles upon a spiderweb and learns that it is highly flammable.
 Alex ventures into the hospital basement, where he has a confrontation with the spider.
-The spider is driven off by Karly and escapes into a grate down into the sewer, where it sprays acid at and kills a homeless man.
+The spider is driven off by Karly and escapes into a grate down into the sewer, where it sprays acid at a homeless man, killing him.
 Alex, enamored with Karly, offers his assistance to Braxton, who declines, especially when Alex presses her for answers on where the spider came from.
-José convinces Alex to continue their pursuit as it could be the most important thing of their lives.
+Braxton learns that footage of the spider is now on the news as José convinces Alex to continue their pursuit as it could be the most important thing of their lives.